asifbacchus/CloudflareDDNS/etc/logwatch/README.md

-# Using Logwatch to monitor Cloudflare DDNS updater script
+# Using Logwatch to monitor Cloudflare DDNS updater script <!-- omit in toc -->

 The Cloudflare DDNS update script's log file has been setup so that utilities like Logwatch can easily parse it.
 In order to make that happen, a LogFile